How to Set Up Chrome Browser in Kiosk Mode on Android Devices

 Step 6: Select Chrome browser to run as a single app on Android kiosk device

 From the dropdown, select Chrome browser as the default application on the Android kiosk device.
-Choose to “Run All the time” option.
-Next, select and specify the default launch URL for the chrome browser.
+Choose to “Run All the Time” option.
+Next, select and specify the default launch URL for the Chrome browser.
 This is a mandatory step for configuring Google Chrome Browser in Android single app kiosk mode.

 android tablet kiosk mode chrome